Sign up to our Newsletter

 Source: ASU Law School

-ASU Law makes tuition even more affordable by considering all incoming students for extensive merit-based scholarships and giving them the opportunity to apply for other scholarships once enrolled.
+ASU Law makes tuition even more affordable by offering various financial aid options.
+They consider all incoming students for extensive merit-based scholarships and give them the opportunity to apply for other scholarships once enrolled.

 Arizona State University Law School Application Deadlines

-Your letters of recommendation should also be submitted through LSAC.
-As you gather your application materials and get ready to send your application to ASU, keep these important dates in mind:
+As you gather your application materials and get ready to send your application to ASU, keep these important application dates in mind:

 Source: ASU Law

-Arizona State University Law School Bar Passage Rates
+Arizona State University Law School Bar Passage Rate: 86.6%

-ASU’s first-time bar passage rate is 84.5%, indicating they prepare their students well for the legal field!
+ASU Law’s first-time bar passage rate is 84.5%, indicating they prepare their students well for the legal field!
+This passage rate is over 10% higher than the national average rate of 71.66%.

 FAQs: Arizona State University Law School